Available exposure data

 (average temperatures)

-older years / minimum / maximum not yet processed by Gecco
+Older years / minimum / maximum not yet processed by Gecco

 KNMI (Koninklijk Nederlands Meteorologisch Instituut) DataCentrum